Robeson County school board votes to remove superintendent

 LUMBERTON, N.C.
-(WBTW) — The board of the Public Schools of Robeson County voted Tuesday night to remove school Superintendent Dr. Shanita Wooten.
+(WBTW) — The board of the Public Schools of Robeson County voted Tuesday night to remove superintendent Dr. Shanita Wooten.

-After more than an hour of private discussin, the board voted 6-5 to buy out the last nine months of her contract.
+After more than an hour of private discussion, the board voted 6-5 to buy out the last nine months of her contract.
 Chair Craig Lowery was the tiebreaking vote.

+After the meeting, Dr. Wooten told News13 she wasn’t given a reason for the board’s decision.
+She also says that while she’s disappointed because of her desire to bring equal educational opportunities to all parts of Robeson County, she wasn’t surprised by the board’s move.
+An attempt by the board to fire Dr. Wooten failed in October 2019.

+“As long as this is the political makeup of our county, we will always fall short of our true potential,” Rev. Watson said to the board after he gave an unrelated presentation.
+“We will always be a county that is divided by three.”

 Loistine DeFreece will be the interim superintendent.
-DeFreece stepped down in 2019 after it was revealed she was living outside of the district she represented.
+DeFreece stepped down in October 2019 after it was revealed she was living outside of the district she represented, which was district one.
 She was appointed in another 6-5 vote by the board.

 The school board also approved a formula for how it will award hazard pay to some employees.
 You can learn more about that here.